 There are plenty of ways for measuring string similarity but we will be discussing these below:

-One of the simplest ones is to use the Jaccard distance.
+One of the simplest methods for measuring similarity between two sets of elements is to use the Jaccard distance.

 For example, the Jaccard similarity between “fruit” and “fruits” is 5/6.